 - Health conditions that may be unidentified or not well controlled

 Needless to so say, managing your emotional stress can be a deal breaker for your overall health and body composition goals.
-Take it from Function Medicine Expert, Chris Kresser ND, who said:
+Take it from Function Medicine Expert, Chris Kresser, who said:

 “If you’re not doing some form of regular stress management, you will sabotage all of your best